Advisory Board

 Steven A. Sunday - Chair

-Steve has worked in the field of adoption for more than 35 years as a caseworker, supervisor and administrator.
-He is the founder and executive director of Forever Bound Adoption and is the founder of and adviser to United For Adoption, the national adoption advocacy support organization.
+Steve Sunday has worked in the field of adoption for more than four decades as a caseworker, supervisor, and administrator.
+Currently, he is the Founder and President/CEO of Forever Bound Adoption, as well as an advisor to the adoption advocacy support organization, United for Adoption.

-After graduating with his MSW in 1981 from Arizona State University, he has worked professionally in Arizona, New Mexico, New York, Oklahoma and Utah.
+Since graduating with his MSW in 1981 from Arizona State University, he has worked professionally in Arizona, New Mexico, New York, Oklahoma and Utah.
+He has taught students at the collegiate level in three states.
+He has also spent hundreds of hours coaching and mentoring young people, largely on a volunteer basis.

 Reflecting on his life’s work, Steve commented that it has been one of the choicest blessings in his life to be associated with the great work of caring for children and building families.
-Steve and his wife Karen have seven children and many grandchildren.
+Family is central to Steve’s personal life, as well as to his professional life.
+Steve and his sweetheart, Karen, have been married for over 40 years and have seven children and twenty five grandchildren.

 Lance D. Rich, JD